Thank you for reading our post, please rate this article at the end.

 - After a few months or years of use, the waterproof coating on some fabrics tends to deteriorate with continual exposure to UV radiation.

-- The fabric starts to soak water rather than deflect it in heavy rain.
+- In heavy rain, the fabric starts to soak up water rather than deflect it.
 Thankfully, there are many cheap aftermarket solutions for this.

 If you have a bi-fold, it will have a sizeable brick-shaped profile even when folded due to the sheer amount of material that it tucks in.
 Not only is this more noticeable than a hardshell, which looks sleek, but it will also cause more drag, especially if you have a crosswind.
 A pull-up is slightly better.